geirskogul/fysetc_erb_canboot_fix/README.md

 > make -j 4

+("-j" specifies the number of threads to run the 'make' command with.
+On the CB1 you may need to change it to "make -j 2".
+Limiting the number of threads eliminates variables between machines for the purposes of these instructions)

 Connect to the ERB by powering it with a separate 24v power supply, and connecting it to the klipper host via USB

 While holding the BOOTSEL button (by the USB port), tap the RST button (by the encoder/servo/endstop ports) and release both.
-NO JUMPERS
+NOTE: the ERB does not require any jumpers.
+Placing jumpers on it in accordance with the instructions for the EZBRD will blow out the internal 5v power regulator - at that point you can buy a new ERB or deadbug in a dedicated 5v power supply.

 flash the ERB/pico CANBOOT firmware